opencontrol/freedonia-compliance/README.md

 This project repository demonstrates a simple `System Security Plan` generated using the [OpenControl](http://opencontrol.xyz) framework to automate security compliance paperwork.

+We created this demonstration because wanted a simple starter example for ourselves and others.
+We found the existing mid-2016 OpenControl documentation and examples from 18F somewhat hard to reason about because of the specificity to their use case for Cloud.gov.

 Audience
 ---------